zuozhenggh/learning-library/data-management-library/big-data/bds/bds-use-cm-hue-access-cluster/bds-use-cm-hue-access-cluster.md

   ![](./images/add-ingress-rule-1.png " ")

 7. In the **Add Ingress Rules** dialog box, add the rule for the TCP protocol which enables you to use Cloudera Manager to access your cluster.
-You can customize this dialog box to meet your security needs.
+You can add values to this dialog box to meet your security needs.
 In our example, we are opening up the port to all sources by entering **`0.0.0.0/0`** for the **Source CIDR**.
 Anyone on the internet can access port **`7183`** for CM.
 No egress rule is required to allow the response traffic.
 Update the source to a more restrictive CDIR if required.
 Provide the following information:

     + For the **SOURCE TYPE**, select **`CIDR`**.
     + For the **SOURCE CIDR**, enter **`0.0.0.0/0`**.